 It’s tempting to assume that AI can solve every problem.

-But, AI integration isn’t a silver bullet that can instantly solve every problem you’re facing and make your product successful.
+But, AI isn’t a silver bullet that can instantly solve every problem you’re facing and make your app successful.

-Of course, the pros of AI integration outweigh the cons.
+Of course, the pros of AI app development outweigh the cons.

 Still, you should understand the purpose of the AI you’re integrating and its limitations.

-In simple terms, you need to know when and how to integrate AI into your software product.
+In simple terms, you need to know when and how to integrate AI into your app.

 The numbers back this up.